GautamGupta/bb-legacy-plugins/xili-new-post-notification/trunk/readme.txt

 == Frequently Asked Questions ==

+= What about future ?

+[WordCamp Paris May 8th] BBPress seems resurrect.
+I will start again devs and answer soon to users and contributors questions…

 = Why this plugin ? =

 * to solve a lack of feature when installing [dev.xiligroup support forum](http://forum.dev.xiligroup.com/).